 As the title suggests, ISO 22955 provides technical and methodological guidance on the subject of acoustic quality of open office spaces.
 It is intended to support design and planning decisions from conception to use, as well as to create a solid foundation for communication between the stakeholders involved in the process.

 This standard is sorely needed as open-plan offices are notoriously hard to tackle from an acoustic design perspective.
 So hard in fact, that 70% of office workers worldwide are unsatisfied with the sound environment in their place of work.
-Multiple reasons can be cited for this, but one is without a doubt that open offices, as a category of indoor environment, represent a wide array of different room configurations.
+Multiple reasons can be cited for this, but one is without a doubt that open offices, as a category of indoor environment, represent a wide array of different activity types, each with its own set of needs and characteristics.
 ISO 22955 reduces this complexity by addressing a number of typical office work activities and describing them in detail from an acoustic perspective.
-Not only are the space types of these activities and their acoustic characteristics and challenges described, but ISO 22955 also specifies acoustic indicators and values to accommodate these activities.
-The space types are described are:
+Not only are the space types of these activities and their acoustic characteristics and challenges described, but ISO 22955 also specifies acoustic indicators and values to accommodate them individually.
+The activity types described are:

 - Vacant floor – activity still unknown